 We believe that one day, we will reach the point in which our country can no longer tolerate the terrible state of diabetes and feels compelled to take action.
 At The diaTribe Foundation, we want to help make that day happen sooner.

-In the meantime, we’re committed to helping people with diabetes live happier, healthier, and more hopeful lives through our diaTribe publication, which now reaches over a million and a half people every year.
+In the meantime, we’re committed to helping people with diabetes live happier, healthier, and more hopeful lives through our diaTribe publication, which now reaches over 3.5 million people each year.
 Led by renowned diabetes advocate Kelly Close, our writing team has deep insights into the patient experience and covers closely the latest research, treatments, and initiatives in diabetes.

 We also aim to influence the national conversation, bringing the patient point of view to the FDA and to other policy makers, improving diabetes literacy in the media, and convening the world’s brightest minds to develop innovative solutions.